5 Most Common Citizenship Types

 What is one of the easiest countries to gain citizenship in?

-What are some of the easiest countries to obtain citizenship in the EU?
+What are the easiest countries to get citizenship in Europe?

-The easiest English-speaking country to obtain citizenship in Europe is Malta, which grants successful applicants citizenship by naturalization in 12 to 36 months, depending on their investment sum.
+The easiest European country to obtain citizenship in is Malta, which grants successful applicants citizenship by naturalization in 12 to 36 months, depending on their investment sum.

 Other easy European countries to immigrate to include Greece and Italy, although you must complete a stint of permanent residence to be eligible for citizenship.

-St. Kitts and Nevis has been one of the easiest countries to obtain citizenship citizenship, as it has one of the longest established CBI programs and have affordable investment options.
+St. Kitts and Nevis has been one of the easiest countries to obtain dual citizenship for Americans, as it has one of the longest established CBI programs and have affordable investment options.

 Which country is the hardest to become a citizen?